Five Factors That Affect the Cost of Your Cabinet Doors

 Price difference: Varies depending on wood species and panel profile selection

-Door styles that this profile option can affect: Mitered doors and drawer fronts, cope and stick doors and drawer fronts
+Door styles that this profile option can affect: Mitred doors and drawer fronts, cope and stick doors and drawer fronts

-Door styles that this profile option does not affect: 1pc MDF, 2pc MDF, slabs, NEXGEN, mitered frames, cope and stick frames
+Door styles that this profile option does not affect: 1-piece MDF, 2-piece MDF, slabs, NEXGEN, mitred frames and cope and stick frames

 Should you re-quote your project if the panel profile changes?
 YES